Holy Cross Catholic Primary School

 The School Day

 We say prayers in the School Hall at 8:45am each morning.
-Parents and children are welcome.
+All parents, carers and children are welcomed and encouraged to attend.
 School begins at 8:55am and children must be in the playground when the bell rings.

 The whole School has a fifteen minute break during the morning and Key Stage 1 also have a break during the afternoon.
-Lunch is served at 12 noon for reception class and key stage 1 children and at 12:25pm for key stage 2 children.
-Lunch break finishes for the whole school at 1:15pm.
+Lunch is served at 12 noon for reception class and Key Stage 1 children and at 12:25pm for Key stage 2 children.
 The School day ends at 3:15pm and parents are asked to be prompt when collecting children.

-Holy Cross is a Catholic School where we provide a Catholic Education in a Christian environment.
+We offer pupils a creative curriculum which interests and inspires them.
 Pupils and staff are challenged to achieve their potential, intellectually, socially and spiritually.
-We aim to provide a broad, balanced and relevant curriculum that meets the needs of each individual child.
+We provide a broad, balanced and relevant curriculum that meets the needs of each individual child.
 We encourage children to work independently, to develop skills and establish concepts in order to have access to the National Curriculum.
 We build upon the children’s own experiences so that they grow in confidence, self esteem and respect for others.

-School lunches are provided at a cost of £2 per day payable weekly or half termly at the School Office.
+We are a healthy School.
+Delicious School lunches are provided at a cost of £2.30 per day payable weekly or half termly at the School Office.
 Children may bring a packed lunch from home.
-We are a healthy School but have a policy of no nuts due to allergies.
-If you believe your child may entitled to free school meals please enquire at the School Office.
+All children drink water with their lunch and School lunches also offer milk.
+We have a policy of no nuts due to allergies.
+Currently all children in Reception and Key Stage 1 receive free school meals but if you believe your child may be entitled to free school meals according to the government set criteria please enquire at the School Office as there are further benefits for this group of people.

 Extra Curricular Activities

-We offer a wide variety of After School and Lunchtime clubs including; football, multi sports, netball, French, chess, art, craft, film, cheerleading, story telling, brass, cello, violin, computer and gardening.
+We offer a wide variety of After School and Lunchtime clubs including; football, netball, tennis, cheerleading, French, art, storytelling, brass, violin, guitar, computer, coding and gardening.
 These are run throughout the year and each term children have the opportunity to change their club/s.
-Children in Years 3 and 4 have the opportunity to go on a two night residential trip and in Year 6 there is a five day school journey.
+Children in Years 3 and 4 have the opportunity to go on a two night residential trip together.
+Year 6 also enjoy their own school journey.
 Both these trips are activity based and offer children a wealth of new experiences.

-We have an Inclusion Manager in School who works with children who have special educational needs.
-She works in collaboration with class teachers and two higher level teaching assistants who work in the SEN department.
+We have an Inclusion Manager in School who works with children throughout the School who have special educational needs.
+She works in collaboration with class teachers and two higher level teaching assistants.
 They focus on individuals and small groups of children in order to help them make progress.
-She is our link with outside agencies who offer support and advice.
+Our Inclusion Manager links with other schools and a range of outside agencies who offer support and advice.

 Our school uniform is simple and practical.
 It may be purchased in any shop the parent chooses.

-- Summer – red and white gingham dress made in any style, white socks.
+- Red and white gingham dress made in any style

-- Girls in Year 6 only may continue to wear winter uniform or a summer dress as above.
-Girls may wear grey flannel trousers from October half term until the end of the Spring Term.
+- Children in Year 6 only may continue to wear winter uniform or a summer dress like other year groups.

 School ties may be bought from the School for £4 each.
 Footwear must be black or navy, strong and sensible in style, no boots allowed.
 Trainers should only be worn for games or during lunchtime in the playground.
 Open toed sandals must not be worn in School.
 Coats can be any colour but denim jackets or tracksuit tops are not suitable.
 All clothing must be marked with the child’s name so that lost clothing may be traced and returned quickly.
 Hairstyle is to be conventional in style, length and colour.
-Hair which is shoulder length or longer must be tied back and no coloured hair beads must be worn.
+Hair which is shoulder length or longer must be tied back and hair accessories must be small, simple and red or blue in colour.

-School bags may be bought from the School Office – red infant bag £4 each, blue junior bag £5 each, PE bag £3.50 each.
+School bags may be bought from the School Office – backpacks cost £10, PE bag £3.50 each.
 School hats are also available from £4 each.

 For PE all children are expected to wear a plain white T-shirt, plain navy shorts and plain navy tracksuit bottoms for outdoor games in the winter.
 All children need plimsolls or trainers for outdoor games.
 These should be kept in a drawstring bag in School.

-In warm weather children may wear a Holy Cross School cap and suncream must be applied before coming to School during hot weather.
+In warm weather children may wear a Holy Cross School cap and a pair of sun glasses.
+Sun cream must be applied before coming to School during hot weather.

 Parent and Teacher Association (PTA)

 We have a very active and enthusiastic PTA.
 All parents automatically become a member of the PTA as their child starts at Holy Cross.
-We encourage you all to support the wide range of events which are organised from quiz nights to children’s discos to the our annual international evening.
+We encourage you all to support the wide range of events which are organised from children’s discos to the our annual summer party.
 These all raise money to support projects within School and they also help us to maintain the strong community spirit we so enjoy here.

 If children have slight accidents in School they are treated by a trained first aider.
 If an accident appears to be serious parents will be notified should hospital treatment be necessary.
 Parents may be notified by phone if a child has a bump to the head.
 For other injuries we will send a note.
 All accidents are recorded in the accident book.
-If your child requires medication in School it must be prescribed by a doctor and a form from the School Office must be completed by parents to allow the School to administer it.
+If your child requires medication in School a form from the School Office must be completed by parents to allow the School to administer it.

 If your child becomes unwell we will let you know and ask you to come to School if necessary.
 It is therefore very important that the School has a telephone number where parents or carers may be contacted during school hours.
 If this changes we must be notified immediately.

-Our attendance is always high, children want to come to School and parents trust that the staff will care for the children and contact them if it is deemed necessary.
+We are proud of our excellent attendance record at Holy Cross.
+It shows children want to come to School and parents trust that the staff will care for the children and contact them if it is deemed necessary.
 Children are expected to be in School every day except on an occasion when poor health prevents this.
 If your child is absent from school please telephone us by 9:30am.
 If your child has an appointment during the day a known adult will need to collect them and sign them out at the office.
 Holidays are not allowed during term time.
 A child will only be allowed time off from school in exceptional circumstances.

 Parents and visitors must not use the School car park during school hours either for parking or turning.
 The zigzag lines outside the School on Culverley Road and Sangley Road are mandatory.
 Parents who park on these lines before and after school are liable to receive a parking ticket from the police.
 These rules have been made for the safety of your children.